rathena/user-guides/guides/debugging.md

 Once your code is stopped at any breakpoint, you should see at the bottom a window called `Call Stack`.
 Those items in the list are from top to bottom, the order of execution the code has taken until the line you put a breakpoint.

+## Taking breakpoints a bit further
+Using breakpoints sometimes can couse some harm, for instance, when you're debugging something that happens very quickly and in rapid succession.
+You'll have no time of alt tabbing back and forth between server and client because the server will be always paused on the breakpoint.

+In that case, you can right-click on a breakpoint and select either `Conditions...` or `Actions...`.

+- Conditions
+You can choose a condition to trigger the breakpoint, let's say you want it to stop only when a certain skill is triggered, just put the evaluation there.
+Eg: `md->skillid == 1234`.
+Note: this is extremely slow.
+- Actions
+Instead of actually pausing the execution you can use this to execute a piece of code whenever a breakpoint is hit, instead of having to recompile to add a simple log, you can use this to add logs at will without the impact of the Conditional Breakpoints.
+In order for the breakpoint not stop the code execution you will to tick the checkbox right below the text field, something like `Continue code execution`.

 ### Anything missing?

 Should you have any questions, don't hesitate to ask questions at our discord.
 We'll be happy to help.